Pardus (operating system): PiSi package management

 A community fork of the old Pardus with PiSi package management exists, called PiSi Linux.
-PiSi Linux's latest stable version is 1.2, and latest development version is 2.0 Beta 2.
+PiSi Linux's latest stable version is 2.3.4.

 eopkg - the package manager of the Solus project, a rolling-release Linux distribution, is based on / derived from PiSi.

 YALI

 YALI (Yet Another Linux Installer) is the first Pardus software a user encounters.
 Basically, it recognizes the hardware and installs Pardus software from installation media (i.e. CD) to a user-selected hard disk partition.
 YALI can handle resizing of NTFS partitions found on the disk.
 A yalı is a waterside mansion common in the Bosphorus region.

 This project is stopped and not being used since the migration to Debian-base.

 KAPTAN

 KAPTAN is a desktop greeter, which starts at the first start.
 It allows a user to change the desktop theme, mouse, keyboard and language settings, date and time, KDE menus, wallpaper, Package Manager settings, smolt, number of desktops.
 The word Kaptan means 'captain' in Turkish.

 This project is stopped and not being used since the migration to Debian-base.